adamsjoe/lumiradx_tech_test/README.md

 **Method: GET Testname: _checkForYearMonthNonExisting_**

 This will test returning the posts from a specific year which does not exist.
-The year chosen is 1895 and Jine.
+The year chosen is 1895 and June.
 There will not be many blog posts then.

 This test isn't actually covered in swagger, but was added as it seems sensible.